Nasvyni/SpaceAgeBachelorMan/README.md

 # Ricky Potts: Space Age Ba-Ba-Bachelor Man !!

-Welcome to the imagination of Ricky Potts from the canadian musical Ride The Cylone!
+Welcome to the imagination of Ricky Potts from the canadian cult musical Ride The Cylone!

-⋆˚꩜｡ How to Play
+1.)
+How to Play

 Move: Use the UP and DOWN arrow keys.